Operating Model Design

 Architects of the enterprise.
 They design structures, cost models, and KPIs.
 They ensure investment decisions align with the operating model.

 The gatekeeper of investment.
-Balances resources between "Strategic Apps & Agents" and the "Long Tail of JITware" (citizen developer tools).
+Balances resources between "Strategic Apps & Agents" and the "Long Tail of JITware" across business domains.

 2. Defining Human/Agent Responsibilities